-Deleting an app is usually straightforward.
-Just open Settings > Applications and long-tap the app.
+This is usually straightforward; just open Settings > Applications and long-tap the app.
 Select Uninstall to remove it.

 However, you might prefer a more extreme solution.
 The first would be to restore a backup of your phone taken before the evil ad-serving malware was installed.